 There are benefits to cruising with Celebrity Cruises.
 Participate in the Celebrity Cruises Captain's Club to receive a variety of cruise benefits.
 Every Celebrity Cruises voyage will allow you to accrue points, and you'll also get access to exclusive deals, offers, and benefits that will make your Celebrity Cruises cruise trip even more amazing.
 Gain access to exclusive Celebrity Cruises voyages, discounted spa treatments, free laundry service, upgraded staterooms, and exciting cruise club activities while at sea.
 You will also get special invitations to various members-only activities taking place on our sailings across the globe as a valued Celebrity Cruises loyalty member.

 Visitors seeking an economical Mediterranean sailings congregate on MSC Cruises.
 On Mediterranean sailings, 85% of the guests of MSC Cruises are from Europe, imparting the vessels with a regional atmosphere.
 Getting the whole family in on the action won't cost a fortune: those aged 3-11 sail free with MSC Cruises, and those 12-17 get a reduced rate.
 Plus, the kids' activity program is provided at no extra charge.

 MSC Cruises is ideal for families and couples wanting a different Mediterranean sailings experience than the traditional American one without higher costs.
 MSC Cruises offers multiple Mediterranean sailings packages which choose your cabin and give you bonuses through your vacation.
-This grants vacationers the ability to personalize their Mediterranean sailings voyage not only based on expense, but also their desires.
+This grants vacationers the ability to personalize their Mediterranean sailings voyage not only based on expense, but also their desires for the cruise line.

 For other cruise articles of interest, please check out these other articles: